SaaS Quick Ratio Calculator

 The SaaS Quick Ratio is a growth efficiency metric — it answers one question: for every dollar of recurring revenue you lose, how many dollars do you add back?
 The formula is simple: (New MRR + Expansion MRR) ÷ (Churned MRR + Contraction MRR).
 A Quick Ratio of 3 means you add three dollars of MRR for every dollar that leaves through cancellations or downgrades.

 This is not the accounting quick ratio (current assets divided by current liabilities) — those two metrics share a name but measure completely different things.
-The SaaS Quick Ratio was popularized by Social Capital's Mamoon Hamid and is now a standard slide in OpenView Partners' SaaS benchmarks, Bessemer's Cloud Index, and Scale Studio's growth-persistence dataset.
+The SaaS variant was popularized by Mamoon Hamid (then at Social Capital, now Kleiner Perkins) at the inaugural SaaStr Annual in 2015, where he proposed 4× as the threshold for an investable growth profile.
+ChartMogul, Baremetrics, OpenView/High Alpha, and Scale Venture Partners’ Scale Studio dataset have since cemented it as a standard slide in board decks.

 The SaaS Quick Ratio Formula in Plain English